hashicorp/terraform-provider-google/website/docs/r/firebase_android_app.html.markdown

 * `display_name` -
   (Required)
-  The user-assigned display name of the App.
+  The user-assigned display name of the AndroidApp.

 - - -